phauer/restful-microservice-playground/README.md

 # Services
 - prozu-service: Dropwizard, built with Maven, Docker, Docker-Integration into build, MongoDB, MongoJack, Eclipse
-- article-service: Dropwizard, built with Gradle, MongoDB-Integration into build, Spring Data MongoDB, AssertJ, IntelliJ IDEA
+- article-service: Dropwizard, built with Gradle, MongoDB-Integration into build, Spring Data MongoDB, Tests with AssertJ and RetroFit, IntelliJ IDEA

 # Running the Application
 You need to have Docker up and running to run the ProZu service.
 After checking out the projekt, move to the folder prozu-service and execute: